guntherbensch/repframe/README.md

 - Additional effect size agreement / confidence interval coverage indicator and additional notes to Sensitivity Dashboard and Reproducibility and Replicability Indicators table.
 - Produce Reproducibility and Replicability Indicators table for indicators pooled across studies.
 - Remove certain requirements to the input data formatting.
-- Us NHANES II data for the example in the help file, among others to have multiple outcomes that effectively differ from each other.
+- Use NHANES II data for the example in the help file, among others to have multiple outcomes that effectively differ from each other.
-- Revise entire command structure and uniform naming convention.
+- Revise entire command structure and adopt uniform naming convention.

 2024-02-13, v1.3.1: